8 Natural Ways to Relieve Your Baby's Gas Quickly

-For gas relief and digestive support dilute 1 drop lavender with 1 drop wild orange into 30ml (1 ounce) coconut oil.
+For gas relief and digestive support, dilute one drop of lavender with one drop of wild orange into 30ml (1 ounce) coconut oil.
 Use the gas massage technique above.
 Apply every 15 minutes until your baby seems settled.

-Peppermint and lemon essential oils can aid digestion and help with gas relief, but can only be given to children over 2 years.
-Before you make any decisions about an essential oil, consult a qualified professional.
+Peppermint and lemon essential oils can aid digestion and help with gas relief, but they can only be given to children over two years.
+Before you make any decisions about essential oil, consult a qualified professional.

 Always look for pure therapeutic-grade essential oils.
 Other oils could contain solvents, synthetics, pesticides, and other chemicals.
 Babies should never be given any essential oils internally.
-Never put the essential oils in or around your baby’s eyes or nose.
+Never put the essential oils in or around your baby’s eyes, nose or private parts.

 The theory is that the gentle pressure from sleeping on their tummy will help them pass the gas.

 There is a lot of controversy around this subject.
-Many believe that if your baby can hold their head up by themselves, or is able to roll, then they are okay to sleep on their tummy.
+Many believe that if your baby can hold their head up by themselves or can roll, they are okay to sleep on their tummy.

 On the other hand, others believe that younger babies should be placed on their backs to reduce the risk of SIDS.
-Before 1994 all parents were urged to allow their babies to sleep on their tummies, this position was to reduce the risk of them choking on their spit-up.
+Before 1994 all parents were urged to allow their babies to sleep on their tummies; this reduced the risk of them choking on their spit-up.

 Reduce Gas, Colic, Reflux, and Constipation.